Note: Create actual web pages or online forms instead of PDFs.

 PDFs are a major web accessibility issue.
-If you content must be in PDF format, it must be accessible.
-To ensure that your PDF meets accessibility requirements, you will need to use Adobe Acrobat Pro/DC to check.
+If your content must be in PDF format, it must be fully accessible.
+To ensure that your PDF meets accessibility requirements, you will need to use Adobe Acrobat Pro DC to check.
+You can submit a request to IT for access.

 Making Your PDF Accessible